Indonesia: Raja Ampat + Bali - March 2012

 Underwater, the atmosphere is truly magical!
-Little current, shallow depth: it is a delight for snorkelers (swimmers in fins-mask-snorkel).
+Little current, shallow depth: it is an enchantment for snorkelers (swimmers in fins-mask-tuba).

-When one raises one's head, one realizes that one is under the foliage of the trees, a kind of mangroves, whose roots plunge under salt water.
+When we raise our heads, we realize that we are under the foliage of trees, a kind of mangrove, whose roots plunge under the salt water.

-For me, it was the place for "mid-air half-water" photos.
-But I admit, I had trouble: I'm not good at all in snorkeling.
+For me, it was the perfect place for "half air half water" pictures.
+But I must admit, I had a hard time: I am not good at snorkeling at all.

-I find it easier to photograph in scuba diving, submerged under water, well weighted and stabilized with the sinkers and the BCD (inflatable vest).
-On the surface, we are tossed by the swell, even weak ...
-Not always easy to fit well and adjust its settings when triggering.
+I find it easier to photograph by bottle diving, immersed under water, well weighted and stabilized with the weights and the BCD (inflatable vest).
+On the surface, you are tossed around by the swell, even if it is small...
+Not always easy to frame and adjust your settings at the moment of shooting.

-But these few images are still pretty good, I think, the magic of the place, unique in its kind.
+But these few images still capture the magic of the place, unique in its kind.